Picture Books - September 7, 2014

 1.The Day The Crayons Quit, by Drew Daywalt.
-Duncan's crayons revolt.
+Problems arise when Duncan's crayons revolt.

 2.Wonder, by R. J. Palacio.
 A boy with a facial deformity enters a mainstream school.

 3.Star Wars: Jedi Academy, Return Of The Padawan, by Jeffrey Brown.
 A boy begins his second year of training.

 4.The Care And Keeping Of You 1, by Valorie Schaefer.
 The changing body.

 5.A Long Walk To Water, by Linda Sue Park.
 A Sudanese tale of survival.